-Thyroid hormones reduce damage and improve heart function after myocardial infarction in ratsFebruary 28th, 2013 in Medical research /
+Thyroid hormones reduce damage and improve heart function after myocardial infarction in ratsFebruary 28, 2013 in Medicine & Health / Medical research

 Thyroid hormone treatment administered to rats at the time of a heart attack (myocardial infarction) led to significant reduction in the loss of heart muscle cells and improvement in heart function, according to a study published by a team of researchers led by A. Martin Gerdes and Yue-Feng Chen from New York Institute of Technology College of Osteopathic Medicine.